 If you are from outside NYU and wish to clear permissions to material created by NYU, please see the NYU Permissions page.
-Please do not email the Fair Use listserv.

 The information presented here is intended for informational purposes and should not be construed as legal advice.
 If you have specific legal questions pertaining to NYU, please contact the Office of General Counsel.

 In most cases, the author or creator of the work is the copyright holder unless they have transferred the rights to someone else through a written agreement, such as a publishing agreement.

 If the work is created as part of a person's employment, it may be a "work for hire," meaning that the employer is the copyright holder.
 In the university setting, faculty writings and other "traditional works of scholarship," such as syllabi and lecture materials are typically not considered to be works for hire.